Youth Orchestra

 Close contacts include those who were within 6 feet of the infected individual and those who were in contact with the infected individual where masking was not present by either individual.

-If you have any questions or concerns about what you should do, please call (803) 771-7937 or email SCPYO@scphilharmonic.com to reach Youth Orchestra Manager, Cassandra Gibson.
+If you have any questions or concerns about what you should do, please call (803) 771-7937 or email SCPYO@scphilharmonic.com to reach Youth Orchestra Manager, Amy Johnson.